Polarbeargo/FCND-Controls-CPP/write_up.md

  - Tune `kpPQR` in `QuadControlParams.txt` to kpPQR = `30, 30, 5` to get the vehicle to stop spinning quickly but not overshoot.

  The rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
 Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
 Also note that some overshoot will happen due to motor dynamics!
+The body rates of the controller is multiplied by a proportional gain and the controller does take into account the moments of inertia when calculating the commanded moments.
+The controller use acceleration and thrust commands accommodating for the non-linear transformation from local accelerations to body rates to output the body rate command.

 2. Implement roll / pitch control